awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_limits.md

 ## Increase Your Limit<a name="increase_limit"></a>

-Perform the following steps to increase your limit for a region\.
+Perform the following steps to increase your limit for a Region\.

-**To request a limit increase for a region**
+**To request a limit increase for a Region**

 1. Go to the [AWS Support Center](https://console.aws.amazon.com/support/home#/) page, sign in, if necessary, and click **Open a new case**\.